hannotify/hanno.codes/_drafts/java-26.md

 ## Repreviews

 Now it's time to take a look at a few features that might already be familiar to you, because they were introduced in a previous version of Java.
 They have been repreviewed in Java 26, with only minor changes compared to Java 25 in most cases.
-Therefore, to avoid a very lengthy article, we'll outline these changes and link to a previous article for a full feature description, should you wish to refresh your memory.

 ### JEP 524: PEM Encodings of Cryptographic Objects (Second Preview)